LemADEC/TerrainControl/COMPILING.md

 To launch the Forge client version of TerrainControl from your IDE, click `Run` -> `Edit Configurations...` -> `+` -> `Application`.
-Choose a name, use `com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` as the main class and select `forge` for the option `Use classpath of module`.
+Choose a name, use `com.pg85.otg.forge.launch.OTGLaunchForgeClient` as the main class and select `forge` for the option `Use classpath of module`.

-To launch the server version, repeat the above steps, but use the main class `com.khorn.terraincontrol.forge.launch.TCLaunchForgeServer`.
+To launch the server version, repeat the above steps, but use the main class `com.pg85.otg.forge.launch.OTGLaunchForgeServer`.

 [ZIP file]: https://github.com/MCTCP/TerrainControl/archive/master.zip